FrakPotatoEater69/PetrushkaProductsBot/Readme.md

 ## Backstory

-I made this bot to order for one vegetable and fruit store in Minsk, with a 30% prepayment.
+I made this bot to order for one vegetable and fruit store in Minsk.
 When I finished it (in 2 weeks), its owner decided to leave for another business.
 So I decided to add this bot to my resume.

 ### If you are HR and want to see this bot in action, write me on [LinkedIn](https://www.linkedin.com/in/aliaksei-shakhner-25122b247/) and I will launch it in a couple of minutes for you.